International 5MHz Ham Radio 60 meters Band Information

 DIGITAL KEYBOARDING MODE BANDWIDTH

-bandwith is 60Hz and the signal must transmitted at the Center of
+maximum bandwith is 60Hz and the signal must transmitted at

-center should be 1500 Hz exactly.
-If you use a digital computer program
+1500 Hz exactly.
+If you use a digital computer program that

-that displays your signal center instead of your dial frequency, it
+displays your signal center instead of your dial frequency,

 interference.